• Skip to primary navigation

 Flower pot trellis closeup

 Sticking with my purple and green theme for the year, I planted sweet potato vine, lobelia, and calibrachoa trailing around the sides.
 These are all great trailing plants with great color.
+And they grow well in partial sun and shade.

 Note: Add the plants to the pot before attaching the trellis.